Diff-DAC: Distributed Actor-Critic for Average Multitask Deep Reinforcement Learning: Multitask Actor-Critic from Duality Theory

-The following lemma is key in our derivations, since it allow us to consider the multitask problem as a single MDP, with state-action reward and transitions given by $\overline{r}$ and $\overline{\Ps}$. \begin{theorem} $\overline{\Ps}$ is a row-stochastic matrix. \end{theorem} \begin{proof} Stochastic matrices lie in a compact convex set \cite[Th.
-8.7]{horn1990matrix}, so that their convex combination lies in the same set \cite[p.24]{boyd2004convex}. \end{proof} Thus, we can use standard (i.e., single-task) optimal control results \cite[pp. 143--151]{Puterman2005} for our setting.
-Let $\V$ denote the set of bounded real functions on $\St$, with componentwise partial order and norm $\|v\| \defeq \sup_{s\in\St}|v(s)|$. \begin{corollary} For any stationary policy $\pi$, $\overline{v}^{\pi}$ is the unique solution in $\V$, $\forall s\in\St$, of the Bellman equation:
+The following lemma is key in our derivations, since it allow us to consider the multitask problem as a single MDP, with state-action transitions given $\overline{\Ps}$. \begin{lemma} $\overline{\Ps}$ is a row-stochastic matrix. \end{lemma} \begin{proof} Stochastic matrices lie in a compact convex set \cite[p.527]{horn1990matrix}, so that their convex combination lies in the same set \cite[p.24]{boyd2004convex}. \end{proof} Thus, we can use standard (i.e., single-task) optimal control results \cite[pp. 143--151]{Puterman2005} for our setting.
+Let $\V$ denote the set of bounded real functions on $\St$, with componentwise partial order and norm $\|v\| \defeq \sup_{s\in\St}|v(s)|$. \begin{corollary} For any stationary policy, $\pi$, the Bellman equation for the new MDP defined by $\overline{\Ps}$ is given by: